7 ways entrepreneurs can benefit from social media marketing

-Prospect tracking and lead generation
+4. Prospect tracking & lead generation

 What better way to target potential customers than a networking platform that makes it possible for businesses to engage on a one-to-one level with users.
 For example, a company might track its competitors’ social pages, and when an unhappy customer reports an issue with a product or service, they could reach out directly and offer their solution.
 That same business might search for hashtags or posts related to their offering and create a targeted ad to reach a particular audience.

 Social media influencers are another great outlet for creating leads and building brand recognition.
 In exchange for a discount or free product or service, influencers promote a brand to their network of followers.
 Those followers, in turn, may purchase the product or service based on the recommendation.

 It’s no secret that the public is generally liberal with its feedback on social media.
 From product reviews to angry Tweets, the internet is brimming with customer communications.
 Entrepreneurs can use social media as a way to engage with their customers (and test messaging and new products with prospects).
 Business owners shouldn’t be afraid to ask for the opinion of their audience, and they should be thick-skinned enough to receive it.